SurfaceJS/surface/packages/@surface/htmlx/readme.md

 **@surface/htmlx** aims fill this gap adding the ability to use directives and data bindings within web components templates enabling the creation of more complex components with less effort.

 ### Compiling
-Note that it is not recommended to use the runtime compiler for more serious work..
+Note that it is not recommended to use the runtime compiler for more serious work.
 Consider using the `webpack` with `@surface/htmlx-loader`.

 ```ts
 import type { IDisposable } from "@surface/core";